VirtualPatientEngine/AIAgents4Pharma/docs/ops/DevOps.md

 5. Save dependencies to `requirements.txt` (useful when setting up a project for the first time after installing several libraries via pip): `pip freeze > requirements.txt`
 6. Install a distributable package (.whl file) from another Team VPE repository if it's not yet released on PyPI: `git clone https://github.com/VirtualPatientEngine/demo.git` and `cd demo/dist/ && pip3 install demo-latest-py3-none-any.whl`

 *NOTE: By default, when you run git clone, it clones the entire repository, including all branches.
 However, it typically checks out the main branch after cloning*.
 If you want to install the package from a specific branch, either simply checkout to the branch: `git checkout develop`.
 Or use the -b flag followed by the branch name during git clone: `git clone -b develop https://github.com/VirtualPatientEngine/demo.git`.
-In Code Ocean, to implement the commands mentioned above, include them in the postInstall script.

 7. Verify installation: `pip list`
 8. Deactivate the Virtual Environment and return to the global Python environment, simply run: `deactivate`